-Have you ever asked yourself whether your contract was good enough?
-If you’re like most freelancers or small business owners, you probably don’t have the time or, frankly, the desire, to deal with something as mundane as a contract.
+Have you ever asked yourself whether your video production contract was good enough?
+If you’re like most freelancers or small business owners, you probably don’t have the time or, frankly, the desire, to deal with something as mundane as a video production contract.
 And, for the most part, you don’t have to.
 Drafting a contract from scratch is mostly unnecessary since the Internet has dozens of websites that provide decent templates for different situations across industries.

 A contract, according to Cornell’s legal dictionary, is “an agreement between private parties creating mutual obligations enforceable by law.”
 Usually this plays out as a promise that you’ll do some specific work for someone and that said someone will pay you for your work, and that both of you are legally bound to uphold the your side of the bargain.